Best Mapping Features for Hunting in the Pacific Northwest

 What is the best free hunting mapping tool?

 No free tool matches the feature set of paid hunting apps.
-However, Gaia GPS offers a functional free tier, and state wildlife agency maps (ODFW's MyODFW Maps, WDFW's hunt planner) provide useful public land and unit information at no cost.
+However, state wildlife agency maps — ODFW's MyODFW Maps and WDFW's hunt planner — provide useful public land and unit information at no cost.
 The USGS topo map viewer is a solid free option for terrain analysis.
-For serious field use, the paid options justify their cost.
+For serious field use with property boundaries, offline capability, and integrated data layers, paid options justify their cost.

-How do I find public land for hunting in Oregon and Washington?
+How do I find public land for hunting in the Pacific Northwest?

-Start with a hunting mapping app that shows land ownership — onX Hunt or any of the alternatives listed above.
-In Oregon, check ODFW's Access and Habitat program areas for additional private land open to public hunting.
+Start with a mapping app that shows land ownership.
+In Oregon, check ODFW's Access and Habitat program for private land open to public hunting.
 In Washington, review WDFW wildlife area maps and DNR state trust land maps.
-Cross-reference your mapping app data with agency resources, and always ground-truth access points before hunting season.
+Always ground-truth access points before hunting season.
+DriftLine integrates Pacific Northwest public land data directly, reducing the cross-referencing burden.

 Do I need more than one hunting app?